noandersonls/swapihoum/README.md

-Este proyecto fue creado con [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was created using [Create React App](https://github.com/facebookincubator/create-react-app).

 ### Descripción